clementvidon/Makefile_tutor/README.md

 ```

 The `all` rule requires `icecream` that requires `objects` that require
-`sources` that require... `nothing`.
+`sources` that require... a `programmer`.
 In other words `all` creates `icecream`
 with the `.o` created with the `.c` that you are supposed to create.

-So make will go back to its raw material and do the opposite way by stacking
-each brick.

-So make will first trace his path to the lower level where there is the raw
+Make will first trace his path to the lower level where there is the raw
 material `3 → 2 → 1 → 0` (`source files`) and then do it in the opposite
-direction while building each resource that is required the direct upper level
+direction while building each resource that is required by the direct upper level
 `0 → 1 → 2 → 3`.

 ###     2 Makefile for basic C project.